Skip to content

 • Make connections between the classical world and other cultures and societies.

-• Interpret, connect and draw conclusions from primary source evidence, with consideration of strengths and limitations of sources.
+• Interpret, connect, and draw conclusions from primary and secondary source evidence.

-• Gain an appreciation for the literary, artistic, historical, societal, philosophical and religious content and concepts from the classical world.
+• Gain an appreciation for the literary, artistic and socio-political ideas of the classical world.

 Assessment